gvnsavinash/cis6930fa24-assignment0/README.md

     - Ensures that fetching data from an invalid page returns an empty 'items' field.

-3. `test_random_page_special_characters`:
+3. `test_get_item_title`:

-    - Tests proper handling and formatting of special characters in the FBI wanted list data.

-4. `test_random_page_with_empty_items`:

-    - Confirms that an empty 'items' field in the data returns an empty output.
+    - Test retrieving the title from an item in the API data..

 ---